opengovsg/postmangovsg/serverless/verify-backup/README.md

 The following steps describe the setup process for services required for the verifying backups workflow on Google Cloud Platform.

 ### Service account
 There are dedicated service accounts for staging and production associated to the services required for the verify backup workflow.
 It contains all the required permissions to execute this workflow.
 All required permissions are encapsulated in two roles: custom role `verify-backup` and `Cloud Run Invoker` role.
+Learn more details about [permissions](#permissions-required).

 ### Authentication
 The service account key for the separate offline backup gcloud account is stored in GCP Secret Manager and 1Password.
 This is required for the verification script to pull the encrypted db dumps from the offline gcp account.